FowlerLab/starcall-workflow/readme.md

 With the files in the correct place, we can run the pipeline with the command below.
 Some steps will be memory/cpu intensive, its recommended to have 16GB of ram when running this image set.
-The number of cores can be adjusted, if the process is killed for using too much ram it may be necessary to reduce ir.
+The number of cores can be adjusted, if the process is killed for using too much ram it may be necessary to reduce it.
 If you are on a cluster environment, the command can be modified as shown below: